Serving the cities of Encinitas, Solana Beach, and Del Mar

 We apply the latest technologies to recycle and treat stormwater and wastewater.
 Learn more about San Elijo JPA’s modernization program, our commitment to the environment, and the facilities we operate to serve the public.

-Wanket Tank Construction Project
+Wanket Tank Construction Project Update

-Date: September 5, 2024
+Date: October 16, 2024

-Project Start: September 9, 2024
+- Project Start: September 9, 2024

-Anticipated Project Completion: December 2024/January 2025
+- Anticipated Completion: December 2024 (pipeline), July 2025 (tank)

-Anticipated Work Sequence:
+Work Sequence:

-Construction Manager: CDM Smith
+- Construction Manager: CDM Smith

-General Contractors: Ahrens Mechanical and J.R.
+- General Contractors: Ahrens Mechanical, J.R.
 Filanc

 Completion of Repairs to the Escondido Land Outfall